Y1www/FED_10268912H_Wang-Yiru_Assignment2/README.md

 ### Secure Checkout Process
 The checkout process is streamlined and secure, ensuring that all payment and personal information is encrypted and safeguarded.

-### User Account Management
+### User Account Managements
-Users can register, log in, and manage their account details, including order history, saved items, and payment methods.
+Users can register, log in, see their order history, saved items, and payment methods.

 ### Mobile Responsiveness
 Mokesell is fully responsive, ensuring that users have a seamless experience whether they are on a desktop, tablet, or mobile phone.